Study: Blacks more likely to be wrongfully convicted

 Story highlights

-- Marvin Anderson was exonerated by DNA evidence after 15 years behind bars
+- Hundreds of black men and women are convicted, exonerated for crimes they didn't commit

-- Hundreds of black men have been convicted and exonerated for crimes they didn't commit
+- Representing 13% of the US population, black people make up 47% of the 1,900 exonerations that were studied

 (CNN)All Marvin Anderson ever wanted to be was a firefighter.
 Instead, at 18 years old, he was wrongfully convicted of rape, sodomy, abduction and robbery.